 (b) If any such beneficiary of the fund shall hereafter be killed or die and any such member so killed or dying shall have a spouse living with such beneficiary at time of death, the Board shall direct the payment from the fund of the following sum to the surviving spouse, 75 percent of the pension benefit the beneficiary was receiving.
-The pension benefit as used herein shall be comprised of the base pension benefit as adjusted for the COLA's previously credited to the record of the former member, but exclusive of the adjustment supplement described in $121.201\underline{A}(d)(2)$ for Group I Members and in $121.201\underline{B}(d)(2)$ for Group II Members and in locable to the surviving spouse.
+The pension benefit as used herein shall be comprised of the base pension benefit as adjusted for the COLA's previously credited to the record of the former member, but exclusive of the adjustment supplement described in $121.201\underline{A}(d)(2)$ for Group I Members and in 121.201B(d)(2) for Group II Members which shall be 100 percent allocable to the surviving spouse.